gfting/config/README.md

 -   Install VSCode
 -   Open the command palette, and select `Settings (JSON)`.
 Then, copy-paste the settings.json over.
+-   The script could probably do `~Library/Application Support/Code/User/settings.json`, but I'm not always confident that it transitions well.

 ## VSCode extensions